DylanKirbs/DylanKirbs/README.md

 - 👋 Hi, I’m @DylanKirbs, Dylan Kirby
 - I'm currently enrolled in Stellenbosch University in South Africa.
-- I'm studying a Bsc in Copmuter Science
+- I'm studying a Bsc in Copmuter Science-
--
 - I have a huge passion for programming and have competed nationally.
 - I currently work with Java, Python and C#